 Every year, the kids and I head over to the main house for ghost stories.
-For the admission price of two dollars, we get to trek by candlelight up the long winding staircase to the attic.
-There we hear about all the odd happenings that have taken place in the mansion including a small stuffed doll that moves from bed to bed in the children's room, and Misty the ghost cat, a favorite of the Culbertson family, that has been seen walking up and down the main staircase when the moon is full.
+For the admission price of two dollars, we get to trek by candlelight up the long winding staircase to the highest room in the home.
+There we hear about all the odd happenings that have taken place in the mansion including a small stuffed doll that moves from bed to bed in the children's room, and Misty, the ghost cat, that has been seen walking up and down the main staircase when the moon is full.

-There have been inexplicable noises -- footsteps, murmurs, and doors slamming -- and sightings of a ghost dubbed the "lady in gray" that some believe is Culbertson's second wife, Cornelia, who died of cholera in 1880.
-Of his three wives, she lived in the house the longest.
+There have been inexplicable noises -- footsteps, murmurs, and door slamming -- and sightings of a ghost dubbed the "lady in gray".

 The creaky floorboards and the wind whistling through the lone attic window always add to the experience.
-Every year as we're making our was back down the steps, I tell the kids not to step on the cat.
+Every year as we're making our was back down the steps, I tell the kids to watch out for the cat.
 I've never seen Misty, but I figure it's good to be prepared.